01 16 Newsflashes from the Persecuted Church

 Open Doors (OD) workers in Nigeria have asked us to raise prayer for families affected by recent violence in Africa’s most populous nation.

 Around 9 a.m. on Jan.
 6, unknown gunmen surrounded and stormed the Christian village of the Riyom local government area shouting “Alahu Akubar.”
 They attacked believers with sophisticated weapons and killed 33, including women and children.
 The attackers burned several homes.
 The deceased were given a mass burial the next day, but many whose bodies were burnt beyond recognition remained unidentified.
 The injured were taken to different hospitals around Jos – many with machete wounds.
 The violence sent residents, mostly women and children, fleeing from the village.
-Although it has been widely reported that Muslim Fulani herdsmen are responsible for the attack, local Christians suspect that it was done by Boko Haram “in the name of Fulani herdsmen.”
+Although it has been widely reported that Muslim The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. herdsmen are responsible for the attack, local Christians suspect that it was done by an extremist group that is located primarily in Northern Nigeria “in the name of Fulani herdsmen.”
 A senior politician who remains anonymous for security reasons confirmed to OD these suspicions.
 Local team members are investigating.

 Believers in the Kaura local government area of Kaduna suffered a similar fate when unknown gunmen attacked their village.
 The exact date and time of the attack is unknown at this stage, but Open Doors knows that 10 villagers were killed and hundreds of families fled.